top of page

 Forest Green Rovers do recommend you use either the 63 Gold or 65 bus services from the Merrywalks stop a short distance from the station.
 These run regularly on Saturdays so should be fine here, but do not always run for midweek fixtures, so there is a good chance you could find yourself forced to order an expensive taxi back to the station after an evening match.

 Outside the Stadium

-The main road leading into The New Lawn is brilliantly called Another Way, and once there, you can walk around the entire vicinity of the ground, although the area around the back of the West Stand is much narrower than the rest and people usually don’t go through there unless that stand is open for use.
+The main road leading into The New Lawn is brilliantly called Another Way, and once there, you can walk around the entire vicinity of the ground, although the area around the back of the West Stand is much narrower than the rest and people usually don’t go through there unless that stand is open for use, and only away supporters are permitted to head there.
 Additionally, the mezzanine holding the matchday camera hangs over here and poles that hold this mezzanine up will be in your way.

 It’s probably best to just leave this path out and walk along Another Way if you are trying to get to the southern side of the football ground.

 The outside of the North Stand is very basic, simply a rather bland brick wall.
 Forest Green Rovers have a large tent set up behind here however that acts as a Fan Zone.

 The turnstiles into this stand are towards the northeast corner, and there is nothing accessible over at the northwest corner apart from the path leading to the West Stand.
 A small portacabin along one wall of the North Stand sells Forest Green Rovers merchandise inside.

 The East Stand is easily the largest of the four stands at The New Lawn.